 The twenty (20) acres were surveyed on June 29, 1816, and thirty-eight (38) lots were laid off.
 The commission selected Lots 37 and 38 for the future “Seat of Justice.”
 Lot 27 was set aside for the public; it had a huge spring located on it.
 Almost two years later, February 3, 1818 the commission reported to the court that the “Temple of Justice” was completed.
 The court ruled that the next session would be held there.
 On March 3, 1818, John Tate, Zachariah Fugate, John Chandler, James Browning, Samuel Gibson, the “Gentlemen Justices”, held court.
 The ground work had been laid-the thirty-four lots were sold by March 4, 1819.

-Key historic sites in Lebanon:
+Key historic sites near Lebanon:

 Elk Garden Church – The second-oldest church in Russell County, located near the original fort on Clinch River Frontier.

 Jessee’s Mill – Jessee’s Mill began operation over 200 years ago, predating the census and tax records of 1790.
 The mill was the primary source for ground agricultural products and other trading in the Mill Creek Area.
 The site is located on Jessee’s Mill Road, State Route 645, north of Route 71, between Lebanon and Cleveland.